bartekhugo/BHTKeyboardAnimationBlocks/README.md

 BHTKeyboardAnimationBlocks
 ==========================

-UIViewController category making life easier when working with animation on keybard appearing/disappearing.
+UIViewController category making life easier when working with animations on keybard appearing/disappearing.
 Provides a simple block based API to set animations to be performed on each of UIKeyboardNotifications.

 Category registers only for those notifications for which there are any blocks set.